 ❀ I finally got a job in the greater Chattanooga area allowing Chris and I to move to North Georgia or Chattanooga.
 We were looking for places to rent in the Chattanooga area.
 But nothing was suitable for our needs.
 My cousin, who is a mortgage loan originator, told me about the USDA mortgage where you can buy a home in a rural area with little to no down payment.
 My dad is a realtor and he worked with me to find a home in the Tunnel Hill, GA area near my extended family.
 By the grace of Yahweh and the hard work of my cousin and my dad I was able to purchase a home 🏠.
 That was a miracle 🙌.

 🦋 Shortly after starting my job at Siskin, we found out I was pregnant 🤰 🙌.
 I worked with a psychiatrist that was also an obgyn, that specializes in Women's Mental Health.
 She helped me before during and after the pregnancy to ensure my mental health was stable.
-She knew all the research to, help her know what medications had low risk for harming baby and would be effective for maintaining mental health stability.
+She knew all the research to help her know what medications had low risk for harming baby and would be effective for maintaining mental health stability.
 This was a miracle, as many people think you can't have a baby when you have bipolar, or that you can't be on mental health medication while pregnant.
 I also had PCOS, Thyroid disease and Gestational Diabetes that needed the help of High Risk Obstetrical Care Specialist.
 I would some times have to visit that specialist once a week to check on my labs and ultrasound.
 The pregnancy progressed safely, HalleluYah.

 🦋By the grace of Yahweh, I safely gave birth to our baby boy David James 👶.
 It is nothing short of a miracle.
-He is over a year and half yes old now, and so smart and sweet.
+He is over a year and half years old now, and so smart and sweet.
 I have worked at Siskin for about 2 and a half years as of this post in fall 2024.
 And I couldn't be happier!
 Siskin is a wonderful company, I have friendly coworkers, and supportive supervisors.
 Both staff and patients really value the recreational therapy program, which some activities directors can't say.
 Plus there are opportunities opening for advancement.

 🦋 Throughout my young adult life I dreamed of having a loving husband and having a baby and having a career that I could pursue my passion.
 I went through a lot of obstacles but I kept Trying Again.